wearemd/wordpress-starter/README.md

 │   │   ├── _all.sass                        # Sass file to register all development stylesheets
 │   │   └── shame.sass                       # Here we put WIP style or dirty hacks
 │   │                                        # See csswizardry.com/2013/04/shame-css/
-│   ├── libs                                 # Libraries stylesheets folder
+│   ├── libs                                 # Libraries style folder
 │   │   └── _all.sass                        # Sass file to register all libraries stylesheets
 │   └── style.sass                           # Main Sass file used as source by Gulp
 │